NaMoAr/FinancialManagement/README.md

  > * Each member of the group **must** be committing code regularly and make sure their code is correctly attributed to them.
 We will be checking attributions to determine if there was equal contribution to the project.

 ## Project Description
- This application will be written in C++.
+This project will be written in C++.

+Tools:
+* Tool to fetch the most current stock market prices

  > ## Phase II
  > In addition to completing the "Class Diagram" section below, you will need to